Brain-Battle/Synchronization/README.md

 The app works as a simple video editor, where users can upload the videos, and then click the "Auto-Sync" button to have them synchronize automatically.
 App also features small individual video editing capabilities such as cutting parts of the videos and adding a time code.

-Auto-Sync works by using the encoded time data in the video file.
-We synchronize all data according to the shortest video's start.
+Auto-Sync works by calculating the cross-correlation between the audio extracts of the videos.
+We choose one video as the base (the longest one in terms of duration), and we compare other videos to this video.

 ## To-Do
-- [ ] Implement Autosync
+- [ ] Implement synchronization of EEG data with videos.
+- [x] Implement synchronization of videos
-- [ ] Fix bugs regarding the main timeline, where it is impossible to rewind the videos and also impossible to use the timeline after video ends.
+- [x] Fix bugs regarding the main timeline, where it is impossible to rewind the videos and also impossible to use the timeline after video ends.
-- [ ] Exporting combined video
+- [x] Exporting combined video
 - [ ] Better frontend design
 - [ ] Documentation